JasonCC/jasoncc.github.io/kernel/sysvinit-reboot-is-funny.md

 # System V Reboot is Funny

 The system reboot process can be quite involved.
-Especially on some old systems which adopts the older System-V Init system, e.g. sysvinit-2.85.
+Especially on some old systems which adopt the older System-V Init system, e.g. sysvinit-2.85.

 Under the older sysvinit release, both `reboot` and `poweroff` are just a symlink pointing to `halt` (`/sbin/halt`).